yegor256/takes/README.md

 `FtCLI` constructor:

 ```
 --port=1234         Tells the server to listen to TCP port 1234
 --lifetime=5000     The server will die in five seconds (useful for integration testing)
 --refresh           Run the server in hit-refresh mode
 --daemon            Runs the server in Java daemon thread (for integration testing)
 --threads=30        Processes incoming HTTP requests in 30 parallel threads
+--max-latency=5000  Maximum latency in milliseconds per each request
+                    (longer requests will be interrupted)
 ```

 For example: